SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 	* Fought and implicated Indian allies
 		* Indian princes leased independently-governed trading posts ("factories") to help either one side or the other
 		* Eventually BEI.C army defeated Mughal army in 1757, and effectively achieved independence in Bengal by installing a new governor
-		* Delhi Emperor allowed b
+		* Delhi Emperor allowed BEI.C to be the political and millitary admin of the region
+	* Goals of doing this
+		* Failed with trading with the Dutch exampl